ThelianTech-Studios/CalradiaForge/docs/refactor/result_and_workflow_policy.md

 User-facing messages should be concise and actionable.
 Technical details, candidate paths, exceptions, and skip reasons should be written to redacted logs.

+## Performance Verification

+Later performance work may measure result allocation, progress-update frequency, cancellation checks, event dispatch, cleanup, and coordinator overhead where stable boundaries exist.
+These measurements must preserve progress, cancellation, failure mapping, cleanup, and user-facing diagnostics.

+Phase 5.A logger shutdown must not close or archive the active logger while a workflow can still emit progress, cancellation, failure, cleanup, or completion events.
+Quiescence and completion must be confirmed before logger close; this lifecycle rule does not authorize a Phase 6 result-model redesign.

 ## Phased Implementation

 | Phase | Work | Verification |